williamdlees/dn_annotate/readme.md

 An IMGT-gapped V database is also required for the workflow.
 V-gapped databases are not distributed with IgBlast, but can, for example, be downloaded from IMGT.
 The V-gapped database must contain all sequences in the ungapped database.
 It  doesn't matter if it contains other sequences, although they will not be used.
-If you do not have a gapped database covering all the sequences in the ungapped database, you can generate one using the gap_sequences tool in the [receptor-utils package] (https://williamdlees.github.io/receptor_utils/_build/html/index.html).
+If you do not have a gapped database covering all the sequences in the ungapped database, you can generate one using the gap_sequences tool in the [receptor-utils package](https://williamdlees.github.io/receptor_utils/_build/html/index.html).
 Please note that the gapped germline set MUST conform to the 'standard' IMGT alignment with no insertions or deletions: in other words, the second conserved cysteine must be at codon 104: this is a requirement of the Changeo package and many other .downstream tools.
 Unfortunately IMGT's gapped macaque IG sets have additional insertions and do not meet this requirement.
 If the gapped set you wish